Trial for child pornography charges begins for former reality TV star Josh Duggar

 Nov.
 29, 2021

-The judge called Monday's hearing after the prosecution presented two new witnesses to testify about a past molestation case involving Josh.
+The judge called Monday's hearing after the prosecution presented two new witnesses to testify about a past molestation case involving Josh Duggar.

-Prosecutors allege Josh may have confessed to Bobbi about a previous assault.
+Prosecutors allege Josh Duggar may have confessed to Holt about a previous assault.

 During Monday's hearing, the judge did not make a decision on if these two will have to testify during the trial.
 He did ask for a briefing from both sides on why they should or should not testify.
 The judge will revisit it before jury selection begins Tuesday.